Audio Bitrate Explained: 128 kbps vs 320 kbps Quality

 • Balance of quality and size — When storage matters but quality is important

 256 kbps is an excellent choice for most users.
-Files are 20% smaller than 320 kbps while maintaining very high quality that few can distinguish in normal listening conditions.
+Files are 20% smaller than 320 kbps.
+The quality difference is imperceptible in normal listening conditions.

 320 kbps: Maximum MP3 Quality

 320 kbps is the highest quality setting available for MP3 files.
-It's considered "transparent," meaning expert listeners cannot reliably tell the difference from lossless sources in controlled blind tests.
+It is considered "transparent" — expert listeners cannot reliably tell it apart from lossless sources in controlled blind tests.

 Sound Quality at 320 kbps